-93 detained outside Assam Bhawan as students protest demanded release of RTI activist
+Student protest outside Assam Bhawan in Delhi demands release of RTI activist; 93 detained

 New Delhi, Dec 23: Ninety-three students were detained from outside Assam Bhawan on Monday when they were demanding the release of RTI activist Akhil Gogoi who was arrested amid violent protests against the amended Citizenship Act across the state.